 First Nation Student Success Program

-The First Nation Student Success Program (FNSSP) is designed to support First Nation educators on reserve (kindergarten to grade 12) in their ongoing efforts to meet students' needs and improve student and school results.
+The First Nation Student Success Program (FNSSP) supports First Nations educators on reserve (kindergarten to grade 12) in their ongoing efforts to meet students' needs and improve student and school results.
 Funding is limited to activities intended for students attending First Nation-operated schools.